mikependon/RepoDB/Docs/_build/html/_sources/pages/connectionoperations.rst.txt

 .. highlight:: c#

 Executes a query from the database.
-It uses the underlying `ExecuteScalar` method of the `System.Data.IDataReader` object and returns the first occurence value (first column of first row) of the execution.
+It uses the underlying `ExecuteScalar` method of the `System.Data.IDbCommand` object and returns the first occurence value (first column of first row) of the execution.

 Below are the parameters: